jim-schwoebel/voice_gender_detection/README.md

 Optimization Progress:  11%|█▏         | 34/300 [08:07<1:11:05, 16.03s/pipelin
 ```

-A summary of the accuracy of the model is below.
+With this script, you get an accuracy of ~90.8%, which is very close to the hard voting result with train_audioclassify.py.
 Note that the train_audioTPOT script sometimes fails when executing, so you should keep this in mind and perhaps switch computers if it isn't training properly.
 I left this model of out the repository; feel free to train this model on your own.

 ## Making model predictions